Gatgeagent/G-Captcha/README.md

 G-Captcha is a library to generate images which are hard to read for robots/OCR readers, it consists just out of five classes.
 I needed a library which generates captchas I could use in the Spark framework, but everything I found were servlets.
-And this was what I came up with
+And this was what I came up with:

 ## Examples
 #### For these examples, I used following fonts: